YeahNotSewerSide/NumBuster-API/README.md

 # Now lets talk about api:
 	Main api file with all api functions is NumbusterAPI.py, in file signatures.py functions for creating signaturs for different requests.

-	And yes, user has only 30 free requests per day,
-	BUT with that function: v6_old_phone you have unlimited free requests.
+	And yes, user has only 30 free requests per day for that function: v6_old_search, BUT with that function: v6_old_phone you have unlimited free requests.